 Presented by local film historian Lance Rhoades.
 Hollywood has a long-running relationship with war efforts, and a great number of actors have also served.
 This multimedia presentation (including film clips) celebrates the close ties between the movies and servicemen and women–and the many ways in which Hollywood has helped us commemorate their sacrifices.

-Sponsored in part by the Friends of the Mercer Island Library.
+Sponsored by the Friends of the Mercer Island Library.

 If you’re over 50, what does it mean to “act your age?”
 And why should we?
 Join Dori Gillam of the NW Center for Creative Aging in a fun 75-minute workshop as we consider how to ‘own our age’; learn an “aging well” formula; and how to craft our individual legacy around aging.

 Sponsored by Friends of the Mercer Island Library.